 – Seymour Papert

 People are sentient and we know that we are sentient.
 We are also social creatures.
 The human mind is aware of ‘agency’, in both itself and others.
 Since the beginning of recorded history, and probably long before, we have even ascribed agency to objects and events in the natural world.
 Once we attain consciousness, it becomes powerful and efficient to reuse this mind machinery to understand the world around us in familiar terms.
 Mirror neurons in the human brain enable us to read or infer intention in others.
 They do not merely form patterns of thought – they reflect them.

 Syntonic is a word sometimes found in music theory, but in psychology, syntonicity means having a strong emotional connection with the environment.
 It is understanding something through identification with it.
 It is achieved by putting oneself “in another’s shoes”, and it is key to human learning.
 One form of this is imitation, and children do this all the time, with everything from trees and animals to teapots and airplanes.
 Another form is metaphor, where an established understanding is substituted for a new and unfamiliar thing.
 See Ancient Metaphors for examples from the IT world.

 When we mature, many of us discover computer programming and would like to use the same built-in learning method that allowed us to develop ‘common sense’.
 However, most programming languages and their text books are so abstract, formal, and doctrinal, that it’s nigh-on impossible to get very far this way.
-As a result, programming recedes off into the ivory tower, and the world is much worse off because of it.
+As a result, computational thinking recedes off into the ivory tower, and the world is much worse off because of it.